Marshall vs. Florida International College Football Odds, Plays and Insights - NewsBreak

 Florida International Stats and Trends

-- Florida International's games this season have gone over the total in four out of six opportunities (66.7%).
+- Florida International has eclipsed the over/under in 66.7% of its opportunities this season (four times over six games with a set point total).

-- The Panthers average 26.6 points per game, four more than the Thundering Herd allow (22.6).
+- The Panthers score four more points per game (26.6) than the Thundering Herd give up (22.6).

-- Florida International is 1-1 against the spread and 1-2 overall in games when it scores more than 22.6 points.
+- Florida International is 1-1 against the spread and 1-2 overall in games when it puts up more than 22.6 points.

-- Florida International is 1-2 against the spread and 1-3 overall when the team piles up more than 391.9 yards.
+- Florida International is 1-2 against the spread and 1-3 overall when the team amasses more than 391.9 yards.

-- The Panthers have nine giveaways this season, while the Thundering Herd have 13 takeaways .
+- The Panthers have turned the ball over nine times, four fewer times than the Thundering Herd have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.